Achieving Gastric Bypass results without surgery. Let’s explore ESG and its benefits.

 Patient recovery after endoscopic sleeve gastroplasty is much shorter than that of bariatric surgery and typically they return to reasonable routines within a week.
 After about 3-4 weeks, their surgeon will clear them to resume high-impact exercise and strenuous activities.

 After ESG surgery, patients will follow a diet that will help their stomachs adjust to the smaller size.
-This coupled with an exercise plan will typically result in a weight loss of about 13% of their total body weight in the first 3 months.
+However, this coupled with an exercise plan will typically result in a weight loss of about 13% of their total body weight in the first 3 months.

 How Much Weight Can I Lose Without Surgery with ESG?